7andres/xpns/ai-guidelines.md

 This document provides guidance for AI assistants (e.g., Gemini, Cursor, Claude.ai/code) when working with code in this repository.

+## Project Overview

+xpns is an app to track and control personal expenses, built with Swift and SwiftUI.
+Main features include:

+- View and search expenses
+- Filter by category
+- Sort by amount
+- Add new expenses
+- Choose display currency (USD, COP)

+## Code formatting

+The project uses SwiftFormat with 2-space indentation.

 ## General Principles

 *   **Follow Existing Conventions:** Before making any changes, review the existing code to understand its style, structure, and patterns.
 Ensure that your contributions are consistent with the established conventions.